Where did the money come from?

 Christopher returned to Broomhead on the death of his father in 1620 to marry Mary Ibbotson of Wigtwizzle in 1623.
 He rebuilt Broomhead Hall.
 Christopher refused to attend the coronation of Charles I in 1627 (effectively turning down a knighthood).
 He was fined £15.
 In the civil war Christopher became a captain in the parliamentary army.
 Mary is reputed to have held off a siege of the Hall by royalist troops.

 Two of Christopher and Mary’s sons are worth noting.
 Charles Wilson became the vicar of Babworth in Nottinghamshire (a living in the advowson of the Wortley family) and then the vicar of Sheffield (1681 – 1695).
 John Wilson married Ann Hey in 1656.
 The children of John and Ann Wilson became closely connected with the iron industry.

-Ann (1655 – 1720) married John Spencer III at Cannon Hall.
+Ann Wilson (1655 – 1720) married John Spencer III at Cannon Hall in 1680.

 Matthew Wilson (1678 – 1739) managed the Forges from about 1705 for 30 years.
 Matthew oversaw an expansion of the Forges in 1713.
 He did not marry and his youngest sister Mary may well have acted as his housekeeper at Top Forge.
 Mary died in 1747 and is buried at Wortley.

 Matthew’s eldest brother Richard followed his uncle Charles as the Rector of Babworth 1682 – 1728.
 John Wilson died at Babworth in 1720.